Adult Medicaid

 Private Living Arrangements (PLA)

 This program allows recipients to live in their home and receive Medicaid benefits.
 If the recipient is eligible for full Medicaid benefits.
-This program will pay for eight (8) prescriptions per month, 24 doctor visits per year, hospital visits, routine eye exam and dental care, eyeglasses once every two years and dentures once every 10 years.
+This program will pay for a limited number of prescriptions per month, a limited number of doctor visits per year, hospital visits, routine eye exam, eyeglasses once every two years, routine dental care, and dentures once every ten years.
+Medicaid covered services change periodically.
+A complete list of covered and non-covered services can be accessed at the link below for the NC Division of Medical Assistance.
 If the individual is not eligible for this program, they may be eligible to have their Medicare premiums paid if they have Medicare Part A or B.

 Medicaid Income/Reserve Limits